 c-2.
 Wrap the threaded portion with the approved tape (Teflon tape) in the reverse direction of the tightening.
 Align threads at the point of assembly.

 c-3.
 Tighten joints with a wrench.
-Apply wrench to valve end and strap wrench to PVC pipes or fittings.
+Apply the wrench to the valve end and secure it to the PVC pipes or fittings.
 Do not overtighten the joints.

 Important Notes during water supply pipe installation: